oracle-livelabs/weblogic/weblogic-to-oci/provision-wls/provision-wls.md

     You can explore the provisioned WebLogic domain.
 You should find that there are no applications in **Deployments** and no data sources in the **Service -> Datasources** menu.

-- *If you used the marketplace demo image*, export the local variables:
+- *If you used the marketplace demo image*, in the host deployed as the on-premises environment, export the following variables:

     ```bash
     <copy>